akka/akka-management/docs/src/main/paradox/discovery.md

     SimpleServiceDiscovery discovery = ServiceDiscovery.get(system).discovery();
     Future<SimpleServiceDiscovery.Resolved> result = discovery.lookup("service-name", Duration.create("500 millis"));

-When doing a lookup you can pass in an optional `LookupMetadata` that contains optional fields for:
-* port
-* protocol

-Each discovery mechanism chooses if and how to use them, most currently do not.

 ## Discovery Method trade-offs

 We recommend using the DNS implementation as good default choice, and if an implementation